mechcloud/mechcloud-helm-charts/charts/commons/README.md

 ## Deployment options
 * This helm chart will be installing community version of mongodb in the target namespace.
 * If you want to use external mongodb instance, simply update mongodb details in `mechcloud-helm-charts/charts/commons/values.yaml` file as per your target deployment.
+* Update `setupAdmin` in `mechcloud-helm-charts/charts/commons/values.yaml` file with an email of a user who should be admin of `platform` application.

 ## Deploying helm chart
 * Execute following commands to deploy MechCloud Commons -